kunlun-wu/truss_topo_rl/README.md

 I hope for this agent to navigate the combinational landscape of discrete search space (binary add/remove members, for a grid with N possible connections, the search space is 2^N) and discontinuous reward function (small changes in topology can lead to large changes in performance), and ultimately discover efficient structural forms, such as triangulation or arches, without being explicitly programmed with engineering rules.

 (Like the Cook's Membrane project, I also encountered many challenges in this project.
 I still carry the PTSD from the volumetric locking I experienced there.
-I realized the distinct difficulty of a priori machine learning compared to the more traditional posteriori supervised learning.
+I realized the distinct difficulty of a priori machine learning compared to the more traditional posteriori supervised learning (what I learned before taking this course).
 Despite the challenges, I am still really interested in the a priori approach, so I did this project to further explore it.)

 ## 2. Stack and Design
 #### Physics Engine: ```anastruct```